A Subtlety: Background

 The Domino Sugar Refinery site is owned by real estate developer Two Trees, and the bulk of the facility had been slated for demolition as part of the redevelopment.
-Ann Pasternak, the president of Creative Time, reached out to Jed Walentas, both a Two Trees employee and a board member of Creative Time about a show on the site.
-Creative Time approached Walker roughly a year before the exhibition.
-Creative Time selected Walker both because "[they] had been trying to get her to sign on to a public artwork for many years" and due to "the obvious historic connections between her work and the site".
+Anne Pasternak, then-president of Creative Time, reached out to Jed Walentas, Two Trees's CEO and a board member of Creative Time about a show on the site.
+The arts nonprofit approached Walker roughly a year before the exhibition selecting Walker whom they "had been trying to get her to sign on to a public artwork for many years" due to "the obvious historic connections between her work and the site."
 Walker was attracted to the project in part because of the plant's history and the evidence of the work done there, such as molasses still covering the facility's walls.

+Lead financial project support was given by the National Endowment for the Arts and Walker's gallery, Sikkema Jenkins & Co.
 Creative Time and Walker kept details about the project secret from the press.
-Production required several months of work and a team of more than 30.
+Production required several months of work and a team of 26 with six volunteers.